 It Allows You To Grieve

 This year, take the period of Lent to properly address anything you may need to mourn.
 After you do some self-discovery to find out what you need to grieve, take the steps to deal with it.
 Need some tips?
-Check out The Grief Recovery Handbook.
+Check out The Grief Recovery Handbook, 20th Anniversary Expanded Edition: The Action Program for Moving Beyond Death, Divorce, and Other Losses including Health, Career, and Faith.
 This book helps you take action to feel better for every problem from health problems to trauma to death.

 Sacrifice Encourages Discipline